 Sub CSTR_Example1() Dim NumericValue As Integer Dim StringResult As String NumericValue = 855 StringResult = CStr(NumericValue) MsgBox StringResult End Sub

 CSTR converted the integer number to String Data Type.
-Even though we can still see the number as 855 it is no longer an Integer Date Type in VBA, it is now in String Data Type.
+Even though we can still see the number like 855, it is no longer an Integer Date Type in VBAInteger Date Type In VBAIn VBA, an integer is a data type that may be assigned to any variable and used to hold integer values.
+In VBA, the bracket for the maximum number of integer variables that can be kept is similar to that in other languages.
+Using the DIM statement, any variable can be defined as an integer variable..
+It is now in String Data Type.

 Sub CSTR_Example2() Dim Val1 As Boolean Dim Val2 As Boolean Val1 = True Val2 = False MsgBox CStr(Val1) & vbNewLine & CStr(Val2) End Sub